divado/ITS_FHCAMPUS/Semester_2/Security_Lab/uebung1_2/README.md

 <!-- For the Firewall we will use Pfsense -->

-For our firewall we are using a Jupiter Networks vSRX Firewall with the following virutal hardware.
+For our firewall we are using a Juniper Networks vSRX Firewall with the following virutal hardware.

 ![](screenshots/screen16.png)

-The firewall was installed using the cqow2 Image provided by Jupiter Networks.
+The firewall was installed using the cqow2 Image provided by Juniper Networks.

 Configuration steps: